EPIX, Inc. Home Page

 Flexible Video Formats -

-Capture standard monochrome RS-170 and CCIR formats, composite color NTSC and PAL formats, color S-VIDEO formats, as well as other nonstandard video formats.3
+Capture standard monochrome RS-170, CCIR, and RS-343 formats, composite color NTSC, PAL, S-Video, and S/VGA formats, RGB component color formats, as well as nonstandard analog and digital video formats.
+3

 Flexible Video Modes -

-Set the number of pixels per line, subsampling of pixels in the line, lines per field, and subsampling of lines within the field.4 Capture interlaced video as a single interlaced image; as two images, one per field; or as a single image of the odd or even field.
-Supports video rate selection of capture image buffers.
+Set bits per pixel and color space; set number of pixels per line and lines per field, optionally subsampled.
+5 Capture interlaced video as a single interlaced image; as two images, one per field; or as single image of selected field.
+Capture at video rate, or every "1 of N" frames.

 Camera & Device Control -

-Sense general purpose input signals, control general purpose output signals.5 Obtain elapsed field count.
+Sense general purpose input signals, control general purpose output signals; transmit and receive serial configuration data.6

 Read and write frame buffers with efficient block read and write.
-Read and write pixels sequentially within area of interest, without concern for AOI boundaries or line interlacing.
-Direct access to image memory with "C" pointer.
+Read and write pixels sequentially within area of interest; with implicit handling of AOI boundaries or line interlacing.
+Direct access to pixels in shared DMA/frame buffer via pointer.
+4

-For color cameras, access pixels as grey levels, RGB, or HSB (Hue, Saturation, Brightness), regardless of the camera's or PIXCI® imaging board's native color space.
-Pixels may also be accessed in the board's native color space (YCrCb for the PIXCI® SV2, SV3, SV4, SV5, SV5A, SV5B), or the camera's native color space (such as raw Bayer data for Bayer output color cameras).
+For color cameras, access pixel values as grey levels, RGB, BGR, YCrCb, or HSB (Hue, Saturation, Brightness), regardless of camera's or frame grabber's native color space.
+Access pixel values in the frame grabber's native color space (e.g. YCrCb for the PIXCI® SV2, SV3, SV4, SV5, SV7, SV8), or camera's native color space (e.g. raw Bayer data for Bayer output cameras).

 Easy Programming -